 quarters in hotels and motels; and mobile home parks.
 Excluded are

-military personnel living on military bases and nursing home residents.
+military personnel living on military bases and nursing home

-Quintiles of income before
+Quintiles of income before taxes

-not ranked and are shown separately.
+and are shown separately.

-Race - Race of the reference person of
+Race - Race of the reference person

-African-American; Asian; and White and All Other Races.
+or African-American; Asian; and White and All Other Races.
 The "All Other

 Races" group comprises such races as Native Americans, Alaskan Natives,